 Nurses who work remotely may also be responsible for providing education and support to patients’ families.

-Some of their duties include assessing and documenting patient conditions, developing and implementing plans of care, providing medication and treatments, and coordinating care with other health care professionals.
+Some of their duties include assessing and documenting patient conditions, developing and implementing care plans, providing medication and treatments, and coordinating care with other healthcare professionals.

-To become a remote nurse, you first need to obtain your nursing license.
+To become a remote nurse, you first need to obtain your RN license.

 The requirements for licensure vary by state, so be sure to check with your state board of nursing for specific information.

-In most cases, you will need to complete an accredited nursing program and pass the National Council Licensure Examination (NCLEX).
+In most cases, you will need to have a degree in nursing and pass the National Council Licensure Examination (NCLEX).

 Once you have your nursing license, you can begin looking for opportunities to work remotely.